palak127/SCM-Project/README.md

 Synchronizing Devices: Log in with your account on multiple devices to keep your music library and preferences consistent across platforms.​

-Adjusting Audio: Access the equalizer settings through the 'Settings' menu to fine-tune audio output to your liking.​
+Adjust Audio: Access the equalizer settings through the 'Settings' menu to fine-tune audio output to your liking.​

 Viewing Lyrics: Click on the 'Lyrics' button during playback to view synchronized lyrics for the current song.